Vaibhav-C-S/hash_heroes_freertos/hybrid_datastructures/README.md

-Hash_Heroes_Report.docx-report for the union_find datastructures by our team
+Hash_Heroes_Report.docx-report for the union_find with avl trees datastructures by our team

-Hash_Heroes_presentation_final.pptx- presentation for union_find datastructures by our team
+Hash_Heroes_presentation_final.pptx- presentation for union_find with avl trees datastructures by our team

 unionfind.py-contains the python file of our code